Golahat massacre: Events

-On 1 June, the Pakistani occupation army took hostage 185 Marwari men and transported them to the Saidpur cantonment.
-The Pakistanis were led by local Bihari leaders.
-Major Gul of the Pakistani occupation army employed them in renovation of the Saidpur airbase and digging trenches for military purposes.
+On 1 June, the Pakistan army took 185 Marwari men and transported them to Saidpur cantonment.
+Major Gul of the Pakistan army employed them in renovation of the Saidpur airbase and digging trenches for military purposes.
 A few days later, Major Gul stated that he would send them to India through the border outpost at Haldibari.
-Meanwhile, on 5 June, the Pakistani occupation army announced that the Hindus of Saidpur would be provided a safe passage to India through the Chilahati border into the Jalpaiguri district of West Bengal.
+Meanwhile, on 5 June, the Pakistan army announced that the Hindus of Saidpur would be provided a safe passage to India through the Chilahati border into the Jalpaiguri district of West Bengal.

 On the morning of 13 June, at about 6 a.m., the 185 prisoners were brought to the Saidpur railway station in four military trucks.
 They were assured a safe passage to India and asked to bring their family and relatives.
 They rushed to their houses in the joy of freedom and soon returned with their families.
 The Pakistani soldiers and the Bihari Muslims segregated the crowd into men and women.
 A special train had arrived at the Saidpur railway station at 8 a.m.
 They were boarded into separate compartments, two each for the men and the women.
 The doors and the windows were locked from inside.
-While boarding no less 20 married and unmarried women were detained by the Pakistani soldiers and later taken to the Saidpur cantonment.
+While boarding, no less 20 married and unmarried women were detained by the Pakistani soldiers and later taken to the Saidpur cantonment.

 At about 10 a.m. the special train commenced its journey towards India.
 Soon after the journey had commenced, the train abruptly came to a halt over a railway culvert in Golahat, a locality in the outskirts of the Saidpur town, two kilometres of the Saidpur railway station.
 The doors of the compartments were opened and Bihari Muslims, armed with shining ramdaos entered the compartments.
 The entire area was surrounded by the Pakistani military, armed with automatic weapons.
 The Bihari Muslims abused the Hindus, calling them malaun and stated that their lives were not even worthy of a bullet.
 The men, women and children were dragged out one by one.
-The Pakistani occupation army and their non-Bengali Muslim collaborators bayoneted and butchered them to death.
+The Pakistani army and their collaborators bayoneted and butchered them to death.
 The children who were crying out of fear were either smashed on the railway tracks or flung into the air and then caught with bayonets.

 There is some confusion regarding the number of people killed in the Golahat massacre.
-According to the Bangladesh Sangbad Sangstha and Prothom Alo 437 Hindus were killed in the massacre.
+According to the Bangladesh Sangbad Sangstha and Prothom Alo, 437 Hindus were killed in the massacre.
 However, Sarmila Bose mentioned a figure of 338, quoting from an account of Dwarka Prasad Singhania, Marwari businessman of Saidpur.
 Only ten from those who boarded the train could escape.
 They ran towards Dinajpur and finally took shelter in India.